More of Britain’s pension assets should be used to drive business growth

 They are stuck in low-yielding bonds while companies are hungry for capital

-Britain is good place to be a budding entrepreneur.
+Britain is a good place to be a budding entrepreneur.
 The country’s share of global venture-capital (vc) funding has doubled since 2018, to twice its share of global gdp.
 One out of every seven dollars the world invests in the earliest-stage “pre-seed” firms is invested in Britain.
 Although financial markets have taken a hammering this year, British vc funds have record amounts of unspent capital to throw at tomorrow’s winners.

 But Britain is not a good place to turn promising startups into titans.
 There are many reasons for that, from Brexit to poor productivity.
 But a big stumbling block is that as British firms grow, the capital they need dries up along the way.